 Democratic State Senator Jeff Hayden, who was invited by the unions to speak, demagogically declared, “We look forward to being strong partners to ensuring that nurses everywhere have the protection they need.”
 He did not explain why they did not have it during the past four months.

-Neither labor officials nor Hayden mentioned or even alluded to President Trump and his criminal policies or his challenger, former Vice President Joe Biden.
+Neither labor officials nor Hayden mentioned or even alluded to President Trump and his criminal policies or to his challenger, former Vice President Joe Biden.
 Nor did the union officials say a word about Bernie Sanders, long promoted by the NNU, who once again packed it in and supported the chosen candidate of Wall Street and the Pentagon, Biden.

 Normally, the labor bureaucracy, especially in a presidential election year, would have loaded the rally with Democratic politicians stumping to obtain or maintain their positions.
 But both parties are implicated in ignoring early warnings of the pandemic, concealing the threat in its early stages and even cashing in stock portfolios to avoid getting caught in the initial panic on the stock market.
 Now both parties are engaged in a reckless campaign of reopening the economy and loosening social distance measures, despite scientific warnings that this will result in a surge in the number of infections and preventable deaths.